CATE: Computation-aware Neural Architecture Encoding with Transformers: CATE

-\textbf{Direct/Indirect Dependency Mask} A pair of nodes (operations) within an architecture are dependent if there is either a directed edge that directly connects them (local dependency) or a path made of a series of such edges that indirectly connects them (long-range dependency).
+\textbf{Direct/Indirect Dependency Mask.} A pair of nodes (operations) within an architecture are dependent if there is either a directed edge that directly connects them (\textit{local dependency}) or a path made of a series of such edges that indirectly connects them (\textit{long-range dependency}).
 We create dependency masks for such pairs of nodes for both direct and indirect cases and use these dependency masks as the attention masks in the Transformer.
-Specifically, the direct dependency mask $\mathbf{M}^{Direct}$ and the indirect dependency mask $\mathbf{M}^{Indirect}$ can be created as follows: where $\mathbf{A}$ is the adjacency matrix and $\mathbf{\tilde{A}} = \textit{Floyed}(\mathbf{A})$ is derived using Floyd algorithm in Algorithm \ref{alg:floyd}.
+Specifically, the direct dependency mask $\mathbf{M}^{Direct}$ and the indirect dependency mask $\mathbf{M}^{Indirect}$ can be created as follows: